-Everyone has enzymes in their liver that metabolize, or break down, drugs such as Adderall.
-Your rate of metabolism can be affected by everything from your activity level to your gender to other medications you take.
+Everyone has enzymes in their liver that metabolize, or break down, drugs like Adderall.
+Your rate of metabolism can be affected by everything from your activity level to your sex at birth to other medications you take.

 Your metabolism affects how long a drug stays in your body; the faster it’s metabolized, the faster it will leave your body.

 Adderall is available in a variety of strengths, ranging from 5 mg to 30 mg tablets or capsules.
 The higher the dose of Adderall, the longer it can take for your body to fully metabolize it.
 Therefore, higher doses will stay in your body for longer.